-In case you don’t know about it, LVMH created this prize in 2013 in order to encourage and support young fashion designers around the world.
-It consists on a grant of 300.000€ and personalized support for a year, on all areas of business: from marketing to image, distribution, intellectual property… Moreover, the Group awards 3 graduates and their Schools with a 10.000€ grant, and the opportunity to work for a year in the design team of one of the LVMH brands.
+In case you don’t know about it, LVMH prize, created in 2013, encourages and supports young fashion designers around the world.
+It consists on a grant of 300.000€ and personalized support for a year on all areas of business: from marketing to image, distribution, intellectual property.
+Moreover, the group awards 3 graduates and their schools with a 10.000€ grant and the opportunity to work for a year in the design team of one of the LVMH brands.

 Each year, this prize quietens the noise of fast fashion and big chains and reminds the world that there are a lot of young brilliant minds that have something to say, something to show and something to prove, and this comes from every single corner on the Earth.
 As Delphine Arnault, the executive vice president of Louis Vuitton and the founder of the Prize said: “It goes to show the reach of the Prize on the one hand, and on the other, the reach of fashion, its ability to touch more and more people”.